Denkoyushi/recipe_book/README.md

 As a cook, I want to see some new recipes mixed in with the highest-rated ones, so that I can give new recipes with no or few ratings a try.
 (Hint: make a method that creates an arbitrary weighting between the average number of stars a recipe has, and how old it is.)

-As a cook, I want to search through recipes, so that I can find something with a particular ingredient or word.
+* DONE As a cook, I want to search through recipes, so that I can find something with a particular ingredient or word.
 (Hint: use the Textacular gem.)